infeeeee/ha-argos/README.md

 ### Running the script in terminal

-This script is an executable, so if you just simply run it in the terminal you should see some sane output.
+The script is an executable, so if you just simply run it in the terminal you should see some sane output.
+You can check the exact error message, while it's hidden on the gui:

 ```shell
 cd ha-argos